gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 ```

 ### CuisineDialog
-Create a new class or code file named *CuisineDialog.cs* in the *Dialogs* directory and replace with the following code:
+Create a new class or code file named *CuisineDialog.cs* in the *Dialogs* directory and replace its contents with the following code:

 ```csharp